far-from-normal/one_month_churn/README.md

 ## Comments on the data

-I chose to model the data using two different algorithms since we do not know whether the decision boundary is linear or non-linear.
-I use logistic regression and a random forest.
+I chose to model the data using two different algorithms since we do not know whether the decision boundary is linear or non-linear: logistic regression and random forest.
 Since the dataset is imbalanced (5.15% monthly churn), I chose to train by optimizing the F1-score instead of accuracy.

-To better deal with class imablance of the churn rate, for both algorithms, class weights were balanced along with other hyperparamteres were used in a GridSearchCV.
+To better deal with class imablance of the churn rate, for both algorithms, class weights were 'balanced'.
+Other hyperparamters selected with GridSearchCV.
 The set of hyperparamterers that maximized the F1-score was chosen as the best classifier.
 Training was performed with 10-fold cross validation.

 Data was initially scaled using the StandardScaler for logistic regression only but for both classifiers, categorical features were one-hot encoded.

 ## Expected results

-In the /plots directory, the following images of confusion matrices should appear:
+In the plots/ directory, the following images of confusion matrices should appear:

 Logisitic regression classifier:
 ![img1](plots/logistic_regression_confusion_matrix.png)